What are the advantages / benefits of outsourcing payroll?

 How secure is outsourced payroll?

-This varies and of course needs checking.
+This needs checking.
 The security arrangements provided by a good bureau provider are likely to be a lot better than in-house arrangements, both in terms of backups and in confidentiality.
 Less than that should be avoided, even at lower cost.

 How much does outsourcing payroll cost?